-In this work, we define the traversed length by a given jet in QGP, $L$, by the $p_T$-weighted sum of the individual lengths of all jet constituents on partonic level $L_i$, as \be L=\frac{\sum\limits_{i \in \rm{jet}} p_{T,i} L_{i}}{\sum\limits_{i \in \rm{jet}} p_{T,i}} \, . \ee While it is still challenging to extract this quantity directly by the neural network from the measured jet, it is readily available from our Monte-Carlo model.
+While it is still challenging to extract this quantity directly by the neural network from the measured jet, it is readily available from our Monte-Carlo model.
 This quantity is strongly correlated to the energy loss and modifications experienced by a jet.
 Specifically, by selecting jets suffering different amounts of energy loss $\chi$ extracted by our network, we are actually selecting jets traversing different lengths $L$ in the medium.
 This new capability paves the way to extract properties of QGP through jet tomographic applications with unprecedented precision.\footnote{Alternatively, the degree of medium induced jet modification can be reasonably estimated from the ratio of the jet $p_T$ over that of a recoiling colorless trigger boson, although their correlation is not tight due to sizeable out-of-cone radiation even in vacuum \cite{Zhang:2009rn}.
 Besides, a recent tomographic study based on spatial-temporal gradient of QGP also gives clue to the creation point of an energetic jet~\cite{He:2020iow}.}

 We show the distributions of in-medium path length $L$ in Fig.~\ref{Ldists} sliced in $\chi$, both for the true value (left panel) and its predicted value (right panel).
 It's worth pointing out that our machine learning algorithm does not learn to predict $L$ from the data.
 We supplement the information $\chi$ which is predictable by the network with information $L$ provided by the model data.
 One can see clearly that the average value of traversed length $L$ grows with the degree of jet energy loss as expected.
 This indicates that we are selecting jets that were created at different positions in the transverse plane.